juhibansal/tweetschallenge/README.md

 1. Total Word Count:
 Code read each text file inside the input folder line by line and store unique word in a dictionary as a key and number of times the word appear as it value.
 If the same word appear again, the value is updated.
 Dictionary is printed at the end with left justified words (based on the maximum word length) and right justified values.
+Sorting can be done using heapsort.
+However since assumption is that there are only 1000s of numbers in dictionary, ok it to use simple sort.

 2. Median of unique words for each line:
 To get the median out of a list of values, we need to have access to each values.
 However as the list grows, its difficult to store each value in the list.